AndreaMorichetta/AndreaMorichetta.github.io/index.md

 My current profession allowed me to travel regularly.
 I had, and I still have, the opportunity to visit new places, enjoying both having a glimpse with some of them and being intimate with (few) others.

 I like the sensations that new discoveries transmit, and I desire to get them in different aspects of my life.

+## Research
+I'm a Ph.D. student in the [Telecommunication Network Group](https://www.telematica.polito.it) of Politecnico di Torino.
+I joined the group in March 2016 with a scholarship, and later that year, started my doctorate.
+I work under the supervision of [Prof. Marco Mellia](https://www.telematica.polito.it/member/marco-mellia/), with a grant fully funded by the [Big-DAMA project](https://bigdama.ait.ac.at).
+My research focus is on data analysis and machine learning, with particular attention on unsupervised methodologies, applied to networks, with an accent on security and network traffic characterization.

 <!--- Text can be **bold**, _italic_, or ~~strikethrough~~.